System explainer · Steam Controller

 | Competitive gamepad | Better Steam flexibility and couch utility | Competitive pads may offer trigger stops or tournament-focused features |

 PC Gamer’s review frames the new controller as a couch-focused PC controller rather than a competitive pad, praising the trackpad and gyro mouse-like input while noting that simpler or cheaper controllers may be enough for many players.
-That is the right read.
-Steam Controller is not the best answer for every player.
-It is the best answer for someone who wants Steam to feel comfortable away from a desk.
+That matches the current evidence: Steam Controller fits couch players who want Steam-specific controls, while simpler pads remain enough for many people.

 Reservation status

 That reservation system is specific to Steam Controller.
-It is not proof that Steam Machine or Steam Frame orders are open.
-It does show that Valve may use queue-based hardware sales when demand is high and supply is limited.
-The practical buyer read: use official Steam or authorized regional channels, avoid inflated reseller listings, and do not confuse the original discontinued Steam Controller with the new 2026 model.
+Steam Machine now has its own separate product-and-region queue and waitlist, with orders being fulfilled daily; its movement says nothing about Controller availability.
+Steam Frame orders are still not open.
+Buyers should use official Steam or authorized regional channels, avoid inflated reseller listings, and not confuse the original discontinued Steam Controller with the new 2026 model.

 Repair, mods, and accessories

-Valve is treating Steam Controller like a community hardware product.
+Valve is giving accessory makers room to work.
 Tom’s Hardware reported that Valve released CAD files for the Steam Controller and Puck external shells in STP and STL formats under a Creative Commons BY-NC-SA 4.0 license.
-If Steam Controller becomes the default pad for Steam Machine, Steam Frame, and docked Deck setups, expect stands, Puck mounts, travel cases, skins, grip mods, wall mounts, charging setups, and 3D-printed accessories to follow.
+Those files can support stands, Puck mounts, travel cases, skins, grip mods, wall mounts, charging setups, and 3D-printed accessories.

 iFixit also now has Steam Controller 2nd Generation repair help and guides for parts such as the battery, main board, bumpers, and triggers.
-That supports the article’s repairability angle, but spare-part availability should still be checked before assuming every repair is easy or cheap.
+The available guides are encouraging, but spare-part availability should still be checked before assuming every repair is easy or cheap.

 Who should consider Steam Controller